wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-deploy-microsoft-teams/includes/3-understand-teams-management-tools.md

 ## Management through Teams Clients

-Team owners can make changes on their owned teams by performing certain management tasks without being assigned either the Global Administrator or Teams Service Administrator roles.
+Team owners can make changes on their owned teams by performing certain management tasks without being assigned either the Global Administrator or Teams Administrator roles.